Data Centers in Toulouse

 Natural Disaster Risk

-Toulouse has a low overall disaster risk profile, with a score of 2.7 out of 10 as of September 2025.
-The primary environmental hazards are well-understood and can be mitigated with standard facility engineering.
+Toulouse has a low overall disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
+While the overall threat is minimal, operators and customers should be aware of specific, well-documented regional hazards.